Making The Transition From High School To College

 1. Start Preparing for College in High School

 Sometimes high school students rely on guardians, coaches, counselors, friends, and teachers to effectively function.
-Students preparing to go to college should endeavor to be completely self-reliant during the senior year (see “Are You Ready for College?”).
+Students preparing to go to college should endeavor to be completely self-reliant during the senior year.
 Establish personal habits, time management strategies, and study strategies that will be essential at the college level.
 The more self-reliant the student becomes, the easier the transition to college is likely to be.
 Reasonable accommodations are provided for students with a disability, but at the college level these do not include someone who makes sure that the student turns in work and on time, is attending class, or is monitoring the whereabouts or choices of the student.

 At college, each student decides whether or not to identify as a student with a disability and/or to use accommodations.
 Once this Office becomes aware of a student with a disability, we try to contact the student to inform him/her of the policies and procedures for obtaining accommodations.
 Students are encouraged to consult with the Director and then decide accordingly.